 Nathan is a Human Resources Manager for the Raleigh based engineering firm S&ME, Inc. Nathan works in regulatory compliance, corporate business processes and employee development.
 Nathan's passion is helping those in need, specifically in need of food.
 At Pullen Memorial Baptist Church, Nathan works with several different groups, cooks for fundraising dinners and provides an annual meal for the homeless that is served by the congregation.
 Nathan received a Bachelor’s of Arts in Religion and Philosophy from Belmont University and a Master’s of Divinity from Baptist Theological Seminary in Richmond.
 He is married to Libby Stephens, Minister with Children and their Families at Pullen.
 They have one son, Henry.
 The family enjoys traveling, working in the garden and cooking.

 Rev. Cindy Bolden

-Dr. Rev. Cindy Bolden leads the Community Advisory Board.
+Dr. Rev. Cindy Bolden is the Board Chair of A Place at the Table.
 She is a community minister in Raleigh.
 In her ministry Cindy seeks to build community and love people through conversation, relationship, and acts of hospitality.
 Cindy attended Duke University and earned a Bachelor of Science degree in Mathematics in 1984.
 She was ordained as a minister in 2011.
 She is a double graduate of Campbell University, earning a Master of Divinity degree in 2011 and a Doctor of Ministry degree in 2016.
 Cindy is married, has two adult children, and practices yoga daily.